Province of Parma: The hills

-The mountains:
+The mountains

 The southernmost area of the Province is occupied by the ridge of the Apennine, with mountains ranging from 1000 m to the 1850 m amsl of Mount Sillara, Mount Losanna and Mount Marmagna.
 Due to the geographical nature of this mountain range, the Parmesan side, facing North, has considerably longer nights than the rest of Pianura padana and the Italian Alps, even during summer.
 In this area the climate is Alpine, with long winters, temperatures frequently reaching double digits negatives and snow falling from October to May, typically leaving the tops snow-free only from mid June to the end of September.
 During the summer months temperatures reach the lower 20s°C only when intense heat waves hit the region, while minimum temperatures are in the 5–8 °C range, depending on the altitude.
 Almost daily thunderstorms develop on these mountains during summer, rarely being snow thunderstorms.

-The mountains are almost completely covered in forests to an height of about 1500 m amsl, where grass, heather and various berries predominate.
+The mountains are almost completely covered in forests to a height of about 1500 m amsl, where grass, heather and various berries predominate.
 Two main towns are located in the valleys between the Apennine mountains: Bedonia and Borgotaro, historically in control of commercial traffic through the passes to Liguria (Passo del Tomarlo, Passo della Cisa, Passo del Brattello, Passo del Bocco and others).